meck93/imhotep-client/README.md

 ## Run a Development server with proxy to backend (server-template)

-Run `ng start` for a dev server + proxy.
+Run `npm start` for a dev server + proxy.
 Navigate to `ng serve --proxy-config proxy.conf.json`.
 The app will automatically reload if you change any of the source files.
 The Server must be running on your localhost --> gradle bootRun